Proper Naming Initiative

 KISS stands for 'keep it simple stupid.'
 Violators of the KISS rule are not stupid.
 They are silly.

 These are great words to help explain which programs control other programs.
 This is the proper way to explain these relationships.
 Primary and secondary implies that the secondary has some sort of authority, which a slave does not.
+Also we 'remaster' sound tracks and 'master degrees'.
+Also 'main' is dutch slang for 'man'.
+So apparently, men are the only gits that are allowed to use git.
+If the word 'master' offends you, perhaps you could say 'massa' instead.
+It is really the hard 't' that is the offensive bit.

 Red Hat is a large corporation that contributes to numerous open source/libre projects.
 Despite popular opinion, their logo of a 'Red Hat' does not mean that they are members of the infamous 'Blood' gang, nor does it condone the scalping of heads, nor does it condone Satan worship.
 Consider yourself educated.